behu-kea/ITA24-2-sem/cs101/01-kotlin-intro.md

 ### Learning goals

 - My approach to learning something new
+  - Get an overview of what you need to learn.
+What can you already know?
+What different topics are there within what i am learning.
+  - Figure out your learning gaps (if you dont know them yourself)
+    - Ask ChatGPT to quiz you and give you feedback: "Hey ChatGPT, i am learning Kotlin i am not sure where my knowledge gaps are.
+Ask me 10 questions where i have to answer.
+When you are done.
+Give me feedback on where my knowledge gaps are."
+  - Try and use what you already know to learn new stuff.
+    - Is this the `when` statement just like if else in javascript?
+    - Is `Box` in Compose UI just like a `div` in html?
   - YouTube & ChatGPT
     - Multiple YouTube videos on same topic.
 What are the essential topics all the videos are focusing on?
-Supply with ChatGPT is that
+Supply with ChatGPT
     - Fx learning sorting and big O:
       - **ChatGPT:** "I am learning about sorting and Big O. What are the different topics within that?".
 With the answer from ChatGPT.
 "Now figure out which of these topics i already know. do that by asking me questions, making me write code, etc. Thats up to you."
       - **YouTube:** Search for: "Big O sorting", "sorting in kotlin", "Big O kotlin", "sorting datastructure kotlin"
       - Watch videos, consolidate what i learnt.
 Write a markdown file that teaches the topic i am learning.
       - Do practical coding challenges.
 Either from ChatGPT or from just stuff i find online. **This is where the actual learning takes place**.

-  - Figure out your learning gaps (if you dont know them yourself)
-    - Ask ChatGPT to quiz you and give you feedback: "Hey ChatGPT, i am learning Kotlin i am not sure where my knowledge gaps are.
-Ask me 10 questions where i have to answer.
-When you are done.
-Give me feedback on where my knowledge gaps are."

-  - Get an overview of what you need to learn.
-What can you already know?
-What different topics are there within what i am learning.
-  - Try and use what you already know to learn new stuff.
-    - Is this the `when` statement just like if else in javascript?
-    - Is `Box` in Compose UI just like a `div` in html?

   - Now create projects, exercises, problems that i have to solve with code.
 This is where the learning takes place
   - Write a markdown file that teaches what i am learning.
 Super useful!!!
   - Seek discomfort.
 I go towards what i dont know.
 Constantly challenging myself.
 Learning takes place where there is discomfort/frustration (my take)
   - Be reflective about your learning strategy.
 Is the way you are learning right now the best strategy for you?
   -  IN CS101 your focus should be on syntax and the new concepts!
 - Kotlin
   - Compile vs runtime
   - Interpretation vs compilation Tjek NIFR slides